-After Queen Victoria’s first railway trip in 1842, steam travel, still a new phenomenon, seized the public imagination and led to a speculative boom in railway stocks.
-As investment decisions decoupled from reality, the boom soon became a runaway train which slammed into the buffers in October 1845.
+Steam trains, still a new phenomenon, seized the English public’s imagination in 1842 following Queen Victoria’s first railway trip.
+With investment decisions decoupling from reality, however, the boom soon became a runaway train which slammed into the buffers in October 1845.

 The country is an asylum of railway lunatics

 Getting a Full Head of Steam

 When steam engines ﬁrst appeared in the 1820s, they were met with widespread hostility.
 It was feared that they would prevent hens from laying eggs and cattle from grazing, that their noxious fumes would blacken the ﬂeeces of sheep, and that passengers travelling at breakneck speeds of 12.5 mph would be atomised.
 Landowners were also concerned that locomotives would shatter the tranquillity of their estates and injure land values.

 Notwithstanding such apprehensions, there were two early speculative ﬂurries: the ﬁrst following the establishment of the Stockton and Darlington Railway in 1825, and the second after the opening of the Liverpool and Manchester Railway six years later.